SaiViswanadhKintali/Lending-Club/README.md

 ### Project Statement

-The agenda of this project is to identify the driving factors to flag a defaulted loans which are major source of loss for the company.
+Identify the driving factors to flag defaulted loans, which may lead to a financial loss for the company.

 ### Project Background